 This depends on the type of lawn mowing machine you are using.
 If using a reel mower, you don’t have to bother with hearing protection as reel mowers are as loud as rain hitting the driveway, which isn’t too loud.

-However, if using an electric or gas-powered lawn mower, you have to use hearing protection.
+However, if using a garden tractor or lawnmower for hills, you really need to use hearing protection.
 Many homeowners have the impression they don’t need to protect their ears when using electric mowers as they aren’t loud, but they are wrong.

 While the engines in electric mowers are quiet, the spinning blades produce up to 75 decibels of sound, which is harmful to unprotected ears.